YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 incremental: false
 type: lineheight

-Build the following linear models, using the `lm` function...
+Build the following linear models, using the `lm` function.

 $$
 \begin{align}